 Mike’s interest in agriculture began in 2015 when his entrepreneurial spirit met his desire to become more self-sufficient and to provide a valuable service to his family and community through meaningful work.
 While he has no formal training/education in agriculture, Mike has spent several seasons working in livestock and vegetable production on farms in Southern ON (Cruickston Park, Hearts Content and Zocalo Organics), and at Roebuck Farm in New Zealand.
 He is a voracious learner who is constantly researching the latest trends, tools, technology and methods to improve the quality of everything on the farm.

 Brie is currently on maternity leave caring for our newest addition to the farm, Nora, and her awesome big sister, Ellie.
 She is on leave from her Senior Designer position at Him & Her, a design studio in Kitchener.
-Here at our farm, Brie is the Brand Manager, building all things for our identity, marketing, packaging, etc. In addition to this, she casually assists in farmhand tasks seeing as the kids allow - HA.
+Here at our farm, Brie does a lot of the behind the scenes organizing.
+She is the Brand Manager, building all things for our identity, marketing, packaging, etc. In addition to this, she casually assists in farm tasks seeing as the kids allow - HA.
 This season, she is coordinating our newly added Harvest Share subscription program and our custom order packages -- streamlining our ordering system for customers.
-(Brie here -- I also imagine, I’ll be delivering some of these orders as well, so woohoo slap delivery driver on that resume too!!
-YEEHAW!)
+She does all of this while juggling our two little humans.
+MVP!

 Ellie & Nora - Liddle Farmhands